tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 geometric mean is well suited to comparing values that span multiple orders of magnitude.

-Tari does not compute the full geometric mean.
-Specifically, the final n-th root step is omitted to avoid floating-point operations.
-Since the protocol only needs to compare two values (rather than compute the exact geometric mean), the root operation is unnecessary --- multiplying the accumulated difficulties is sufficient for ordering purposes.
+Tari does not compute the full geometric mean: the final n-th root step is omitted to avoid floating-point operations.
+Because the protocol only needs to order two values rather than compute an exact mean, the root is unnecessary --- multiplying the accumulated difficulties preserves the same ordering.

 Tari currently supports four PoW algorithms:

--   Rx
+-   RxM
 -   RxT
 -   Sha3x
 -   C29